mitchellwarr/ITPR6.590_Testing_Plan/testing_report.md

 ### Imposed test limits
 With the locations object, little was done to expand its testing.
 Creating an array of different JSON map files just to check that the network loader was expansive seemed unnecessary.
 It was only tested to work with the created Map JSON file and that if the file couldn't be found, that it won’t break the system.

 For the testing of the random arguments, extra care was not taken to the boundaries of equivalence classes like 0 - 0.5 - 1, where the boundaries are 0-0.49999 0.5-0.999999.
 This is because it does not matter if the random generator comes up with 0.24999999999999999999999999999999999999999999999 and it returns a 1 instead of a 2; because that’s not the point of the class.
 Care was taken to test <0 and >=1 however.

+### What could have been done better
+The biggest thing that could have been improved was the code struture design process.
+The classes were designed with testing in mind, but the entire process of creating the method signitures was built at the same time that the tests were designed.
+This meant that certain things were overlooked, or weren't foreseen, until after the code had started to be filled in and it became apparent that changes in the code structure were needed in order to properly accomodate the tests.
+This process came down to refactoring, which itself is a part of the methodology, but could it could still have been handled sooner.

 ### Failing tests
 We currently do not have any failing tests, this may be due to our background in coding.
 The tests were written by the programmers, and not by an analysist.